aweber/public-api-examples/README.md

 ### Retrieving access tokens
-Each sub-directory contains a script named **get-access-tokens** that will connect your application to a *AWeber Customer account* and record the generated tokens in a file that is used by the other scripts.
+Each sub-directory contains a script named **get-access-tokens** that will connect your application to an *AWeber Customer account* and record the generated tokens in a file that is used by the other scripts.
 You will need to run this script *before* you can run the other scripts.
 The following transcript is an example of running this script: